sjkp/Microsoft-teams-docs/teams/createtabconfigui.md

 ## Prerequisites for your configuration UI

-For your configuration UI to work with Microsoft Teams, be sure to do the following:
+For your configuration UI to display within  Microsoft Teams, make sure it meets the [requirements for tab app UI](gettingstarted.md#prerequisites-for-your-tabs-app-ui).

-* Make sure that the UI can be hosted in an IFrame

-	* Set the Content-security-policy header.
-This is supported in most modern browsers.

-		Include child-src policy

-		Return *.teams.microsoft.com  and *.skype.com in list of safe domains
-	* Set X-Frame-Options = ALLOW-FROM *.teams.microsoft.com.

-* Include the [Microsoft Teams Tab library](https://teamspacewusprodms.blob.core.windows.net/tabframework/0.2/MicrosoftTeams.js) as a script source.
-* Call ```microsoftTeams.initialize()``` to display your UI.

 ## Collecting user information

-TODO: need intro here
+Your configuration UI needs to perform the following steps:

-### Specify when the user has specified all required information
+### Determine when the user has specified all required information

 By default, the **Save** button on the configuration dialog box is disabled.
 When the user has selected or entered all the required information for your app, you can enable the **Save** button by calling ```microsoftTeams.settings.registerOnSaveHandler(function(saveEvent){})``` and setting ```microsoftTeams.settings.setValidityState(true)```.